mongodb/specifications/source/auth/auth.rst

 Host*                    Host field from Server First Message Region                   Derived from Host - see below X-Amz-Date*              See `Amazon Documentation <https://docs.aws.amazon.com/general/latest/gr/signature-version-4.html?shortFooter=true>`_
-X-Amz-Security-Token*    Optional, See `Amazon Documentation <https://docs.aws.amazon.com/general/latest/gr/signature-version-4.html?shortFooter=true>`_
+X-Amz-Security-Token*    Optional, see `Amazon Documentation <https://docs.aws.amazon.com/general/latest/gr/signature-version-4.html?shortFooter=true>`_
-X-MongoDB-Server-Nonce*  Base64 string of server nonce X-MongoDB-GS2-CB-Flag*   ASCII lower-case character ‘n’ or ‘y’ or ‘p’ X-MongoDB-Optional-Data* Optional, Optional data, base64 encoded representation of the optional object provided by the client Body                     Action=GetCallerIdentity&Version=2011-06-15\n
+X-MongoDB-Server-Nonce*  Base64 string of server nonce X-MongoDB-GS2-CB-Flag*   ASCII lower-case character ‘n’ or ‘y’ or ‘p’ X-MongoDB-Optional-Data* Optional data, base64 encoded representation of the optional object provided by the client Body                     Action=GetCallerIdentity&Version=2011-06-15\n
 ======================== ======================================================================================================

 .. note::
-        ``*``, Denotes a header that MUST be included in SignedHeaders if present.
+        ``*``, Denotes a header that MUST be included in SignedHeaders, if present.

 .. note::
         Region is not a header, but simply part of the authorization header.
 Region by default is ‘us-east-1’ since this is the implicit region for ‘sts.amazonaws.com’.
 Drivers will need to derive the region to use from the endpoint.
 The region is the second piece of a FQDN name.
 While all official AWS STS endpoints start with “sts.”, there are non-AWS hosted endpoints and test endpoints that will not follow this rule.